mdenomy/swagger-ui-demo/README.md

 ## Layout and Swagger Configuration

-Swagger UI has a confusing set of environment variables and options.
-Out of the box it displays an explorer bar to load new OpenAPI specs and also loads a default example of a PetStore.
-Used these [instructions](https://github.com/swagger-api/swagger-ui/blob/212396f24d0d0f072d06c6af71087d6fddef9134/README.md#topbar-plugin) to find the right incantation of ENV variables and changes to index.html to display the base layout with the desired example docs loaded on start

-* Set the LAYOUT environment variable to `BaseLayout`
+* Set the LAYOUT environment variable to `BaseLayout`.
+This removes the Explore bar to change the spec
-* Set API_URL to `docs/example.yml` as opposed to setting SWAGGER_JSON (Not having API_URL caused the default petstore to show up)
+* Set API_URL to `docs/example.yml` as opposed to setting SWAGGER_JSON (Not having API_URL seemd to cause the default petstore to show up)

 ## Usage